 - Obtain the medical investigational drug, biologic, or medical device.

 - Monitor you during the course of treatment.

 Although patients may contact a company to explore whether the company will provide treatment access, usually only a licensed physician can make a formal request for the product from the company.
 In addition, only a licensed physician can file an application to FDA’s expanded access program or access the investigational product through the right-to-try process.

-Your physician must first consult with the company that makes the product to see whether the company is able and willing to make the product available outside its clinical trial.
+Your physician must first consult with the company that makes the product to see whether the company is able and willing to make the investigational drug, biologic, or medical device available outside its clinical trial.
 Neither FDA’s expanded access program nor right-to-try requires a company to provide its product to patients.

 The role of the IRB